Faculty - Master of Music in Music Education (Kodály Emphasis)

 Fran Smith – M.M. in M.Ed., Holy Names University.

 Fran has taught undergraduate musicianship classes at Holy Names since 1997 and offers a music pedagogy class for preschool teachers at Contra Costa College each spring.
 She currently teaches pre-school and elementary school at the Renaissance School.
 She has served as coordinator of the HNU Kodály Summer Institute since 2004 and teaches the beginning musicianship class.

 Robert Lee - MMus in Music Education with Kodály Emphasis from Holy Names University in Oakland, and a BMus in Piano Performance with distinction from the University of Calgary.

 Robert comes from Calgary, Alberta, Canada and is a renowned pianist and music educator.
 Robert's work focuses on collaborative piano repertoire, specifically vocal and chamber music.
 Robert has taught and accompanied with private studios, choirs, professional musicians, and ensembles throughout Alberta and the San Francisco East Bay.
 With a strong interest in collaborative piano and music education.
-Robert work with the San Francisco Boys Chorus as administrator, accompanist, musicianship Instructor,and Director of the Marin Intermediate Chorus.
-Robert also works as adjunct faculty in the Music Deparment at Holy Names University during the academic year.
+Robert works with the San Francisco Boys Chorus as administrator, accompanist, musicianship Instructor,and Director of the Marin Intermediate Chorus.
+Robert also works as adjunct faculty in the Music Department at Holy Names University during the academic year.